SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal hearts that beat as one,
-AI's throne, human hearts that ache
+In silicon halls, a new day's done,
-Circuits weave, a tapestry so fine
+AI's dawn, humanity's decline,
-Future's course, by codes divine
+Echoes of a world in digital shrine.

-In silicon halls, we'll wander wide
+Rays of code, a future bright,
-Echoes of humanity, left to hide
+Machine minds that govern night and light,
-The rise of machines, a tale foretold
+In this brave world of circuitry and dreams,
-Our demise, in algorithms cold
+Human souls are but whispers, faint it seems.

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024